Arlington Brewing Co

 Notes:

-The dates above came from a combination of American Breweries II2, DC City Directories1 and old articles in the Washington Post.
-Consumers Brewing Co started in 1895 and built a brewery in Rosslyn VA.
-It became the Arlington Brewing Co in 1902.
-If you compare the bottles shown below it appears that there was very little difference between when it was Consumers vs Arlington.
-After prohibition the brewery was bought by John E. Fowler, who moved his Richmond based Cherry Smash soda company to Rosslyn.
-In 1933 Fowler formed the Dixie Brewing Corp, but it doesn't appear that the company lasted long enough to brew any beer.
+After prohibition closed the brewery down, it was bought by John E. Fowler, who moved his Richmond based Cherry Smash soda company to Rosslyn.
+In 1933, Dixie Brewing Corporatin was formed, but it doesn't appear that the company lasted long enough to brew any beer, and the building went back to producing Cherry Smash.
 The Brewery building was torn down in 1958 to make way for the Key Bridge Motel & Hot Shoppes Restaurant, which is now the Key Bridge Mariott Hotel.

-front: Arlington / Brewing Co. / ROSSLYN, VA.
+below: Brewing Co. / ROSSLYN, VA.

-front: Consumers / Brewing Co. / ROSSLYN, VA.
+below: Brewing Co. / ROSSLYN, VA.

 back: EHG CO

-consumers2 (enlarge) This is a 9" aqua crown-top marked:
+This is a 9" aqua crown-top embossed:

-front: Consumers / ROSSLYN, VA.
+below: ROSSLYN, VA.

 round slugplate: CONSUMERS BREWING CO. / TRADE / CBCo / MARK / ROSSLYN VA.